 Lucius, Bellatrix and he, himself took their positions around Harry and placed their wands at the edge of the rune circle.
 "Necto," all three said at once and began to pour their magic into the runes.

-The runes, one by one began to glow red.
+The runes, one by one, began to glow red.
 Once all the runes had turned red, together they said, "Mutatio."

-The runes began to smoke and the power in the room increased to such levels that almost everyone - except for Voldemort, Lucius and Bellartix – were gasping for breath.
-Suddenly Harry's screams began to reverberate throughout the room.
+The runes began to smoke and the power in the room increased to such levels that almost everyone - except for Voldemort, Lucius and Bellatrix – were gasping for breath.
+Harry's screams began to reverberate throughout the room.
 One by one the runes rose above the floor and were burned into his body.
 Every time a rune disappeared into Harry, the structure of his body visibly began to change.

-The death eaters looked on in wonder as a film seemed to settle over the 17 year old boy and distorted everything about him.
+The death eaters looked on in wonder as a film seemed to settle over the 17-year-old boy and distorted everything about him.
 When all the runes were absorbed into Harry, the powerful magic began to die down allowing the occupants to breathe again and Harry could no longer be heard screaming.

 Voldemort knelt next to the slab and said, "It is easy to undo this seal but I'm going to make sure such an option never arises.
 You will live forever and maybe you will remain conscious or maybe you won't.
 But you won't ever be a thorn in my side again.
 Goodbye Harry James Potter."